2020 John Deere Classic cancelled; PGA Tour planning replacement event

 When the PGA Tour released its revised schedule, they announced the first four tournament would be presented without fans.
 The Deere, then, represented the first possible date the Tour would consider allowing fans to attend, provided the hosting state and local governments would allow that.

 While the Deere won't be played this year, the PGA Tour said in a statement that they intend to host a replacement event in the Deere's slot.

-A likely candidate to host is TPC Sawgrass, which is the home of the PGA Tour in Ponte Vedra Beach, Fla.
+A candidate to host is TPC Sawgrass, which is the home of the PGA Tour in Ponte Vedra Beach, Fla.
 The 36-hole facility is also hosting a Korn Ferry Tour event the same week as Colonial, conjured up by the Tour to get the developmental series going again.
 The Dye's Valley Course will host the KFT event, but the Players Stadium Course, which hosts The Players Championship, would be the likely site for this make-up event.
 The last PGA Tour round played before the pandemic forced the tour to suspend its season was at that site.

+The Fried Egg reports the Tour is looking also at running events in consecutive weeks at Muirfield Village Golf Club in Dublin, Ohio.
+The first tournament would be the traditional Memorial Tournament, expanded to a 144-player field for this year, followed by another tournament with a 156-player field.

+Hearing that the PGA Tour will replace the John Deere with a 2nd consecutive tournament at Muirfield Village.
+The Memorial will be played as an expanded invitational and the following week will be a traditional full field event.

 The John Deere Classic has been on the PGA Tour schedule since 1972, and the event is looking forward to its 50th playing next year, with Dylan Frittelli as its defending champion.